Tennessee Whiskey 101

 According to the Wine and Spirit Education Trust (WSET), Whisky (or whiskey) is a spirit made with grains.

-Bourbon requires the grain is at least 51% of corn and must be aged in charred new oak barrels.
+Bourbon requires the grain to be at least 51% corn, and it must be aged in charred new oak barrels.
 Bourbon can come from any state in the U.S.

 Tennessee Whiskey, however, requires the spirit to be passed through a charcoal sugar maple filter before going into a new charred oak barrel.
 It is also called the “Lincoln County Process,” so-named for the county in which it was invented.